Barry Sanders: Early years and postseason win (1989–1991)

 On September 1, 1991, Sanders was inactive for the Lions' 45–0 shutout loss against the Washington Redskins, due to having sore ribs before the opening kickoff.
 The loss was the franchise's worst in over 20 years.
+To prepare for Sanders's elusiveness, the Los Angeles Rams obtained a chicken for players to chase during practice.
+While the Rams still lost 21-10 on November 17, 1991, the team held Sanders to 2.2 yards per carry.
 On November 24, 1991, against the Minnesota Vikings, Sanders dominated, with 220 rushing yards on 23 attempts and four touchdowns, a game the Lions won 34–14.
 Sanders dedicated the win to teammate Mike Utley, who suffered a career-ending spinal cord injury the previous game.
 In the final game of the regular season against the Buffalo Bills, Sanders had 26 attempts for 108 yards and a touchdown, but fumbled in Lions territory, allowing the Bills to tie the game; the Lions would still be victorious, ending 17–14 in overtime.
 Sanders finished the regular season with 1,548 rushing yards from a workload of 342 attempts.
 He led the league in rushing touchdowns, with a career-high 16.
 Subsequently, he was selected to the Pro Bowl and AP first-team All-Pro team and awarded the Bert Bell Award.
 The 1991 season was the most successful season Sanders achieved as an NFL player.
 With a 12–4 record, the Lions clinched the NFC Central and made the postseason for the first time since 1983, with Fontes being awarded that year's National Football League Coach of the Year Award.
 At the time, the 12 wins were the most in a season by the Lions franchise in its history, later surpassed by the 2024 team.
 Having the No. 2 seed in the NFC, the Lions skipped the Wild Card Round and advanced to the Divisional Round, where they faced the Dallas Cowboys.
 Sanders helped lead the Lions to their first postseason victory since the team won the 1957 NFL Championship Game.
 In the game, Sanders was held to only 22 yards rushing before he broke away for a 47-yard touchdown run, in which he broke several tackles to close out the 38–6 victory.
 In the NFC Championship Game, Sanders was held to eleven attempts for 44 yards in the Lions' blowout 41–10 loss to the eventual Super Bowl-winning Redskins.
 Sanders finished the postseason with 23 attempts for 113 yards and a touchdown.
 He would never win another playoff game in his career after that season.